 Now, “Hearts And Arrows” is a very loosely used term that many jewelers utilize to market their inventory and this is something you need to beware of.
-Any jeweler who is claiming to sell you “super ideal” diamonds should provide you with all the necessary data (ASET, Idealscope, H&A images) to justify their claim.
-If they don’t, it is most likely a sham and marketing ploy used to prey on uneducated consumers.
+Any jeweler who is claiming to sell you “super ideal” diamonds should provide you with all the necessary data (ASET, Idealscope, H&A images) to back up their claims.
+If they don’t, you can be sure that it is a sham and just a marketing ploy they use to prey on uneducated consumers.

 Does this qualify as a hearts and arrows diamond?

 Don’t be fooled.
 Many sub-standard stones such as the example above are frequently passed off as the real deal.
-While I would consider the diamond to be pretty well-cut, it hasn’t achieve the pinnacle of cut precision.
-In my opinion, if I am going be charged an additional premium for hearts and arrows diamonds, it had better be the cream of the crop.
-This diamond isn’t.
+While I would consider the diamond to be pretty well-cut, it hasn’t achieved the pinnacle of cut precision.

-On the next page, I’m going to show you the guidelines to determining optical symmetry and teach you how to make your own judgements.
+On the next page, I’m going to show you the guidelines for determining optical symmetry and teach you how to make your own judgments.
 At the end of the day, you want to make sure that any premium you pay for H&A diamonds is really justified and you aren’t walking away short-changed.